Updated: JULY 2021

-Bagan has always been synonymous with Burma for me.
+Bagan has always been synonymous with Myanmar for me.
 The vivid imagery of hundreds of mystical pagodas rising out of vast misty plains or silhouetted against a gloriously golden sky has beckoned me for as long as I can remember.

-The reality however was unexpectedly mixed.
+The reality, however, was unexpectedly mixed.
 The temples are stunning from afar.
-Close up, the mystique gets eroded somewhat, and you begin to understand why a few zealously restored and pressure cleaned facades have kept this unique heritage ensemble off the UNESCO list.
+Close up, the mystique gets eroded somewhat and you begin to understand why a few zealously restored and pressure cleaned facades have kept this unique heritage ensemble off the UNESCO list*.

 Roughly 2300 surviving temples, stupas and shrines dot some 16 square miles (40sq km) of verdant Irrawaddy plains.
 The numbers were said to have been closer to 10,000 once!
 Most constructed at the peak of the Bagan empire between 10CE to 12CE, when much of South East Asia came under its purview.

 Originally founded by King Thamudarit in the 2nd century, Bagan – then known as Pagan – grew into a fortified town under King Pyinbya in 850, and into one of many minor city states in the region.
 It was relatively isolated from the outside world until the reign of King Anawrahta in the late 10th century.
 The city’s rise to prominence closely followed this King’s ambitious conquests.

 The first of the pagodas, commissioned by members of the royal household and wealthy individuals as offerings to gain ‘merit’, began appearing around that time.
 The building frenzy continued into the reigns of successors: Kyanzittha and Alaungsithu.
 The Pagan Kingdom disintegrated as a result of repeated Mongol invasions at the turn of the twelfth century and never regained its glory thereafter.